-Home » National Parks » Grand Canyon National Park » How to Explore the North Rim Grand Canyon in 1 Day
+Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Is it worth the effort to explore the North Rim Grand Canyon National Park?
 How much can I do in 1-day?
 I would have to say a resounding YES!
 It was so perfect, hardly overrun with people.
 The North Rim has 90% less visitation than its southern cousin.
 You can make your own adventure by setting your own pace to see only what you want to see.
-I know that writing about it will make it less of a secret, however; we should share it.
+I know that writing about it will make it less of a secret, however; we wanted to share our experience here.

 North Rim Grand Canyon National Park